Dr Fiona Allen

 Lecturer in History of Modern and Contemporary Art and Visual Culture (E&S)

 Fiona Allen received her PhD from the School of Fine Art, History of Art and Cultural Studies at the University of Leeds in January 2016.
-During this time, she was also co-editor of the journal parallax.
 Her current research and teaching interests include contemporary art and its relationship to design and architecture, critical theory and the history of photography.
-Before joining the staff at Exeter, Fiona contributed to taught programmes in the School of Design, again at the University of Leeds, and Sotheby's Institute of Art, London.
+Before joining the staff at Exeter, Fiona taught in the School of Design, again at the University of Leeds, and Sotheby's Institute of Art, London.

-My research explores the ways that the history and legacies of US imperialism have been addressed in contemporary art, with an emphasis on lens-based practices.
+My research explores the ways in which the history and legacies of US imperialism have been addressed in contemporary art, with an emphasis on lens-based practices.
 At present, I have three main interests which stem from this topic:

 - Photography, questions of memorialisation and the Vietnam War;